jweigend/concepts-of-programming-languages/README.md

 ## Goal of the Course

 1. Learn the Concepts of Programming Languages
-2. Learn how Go differs from Java, C/C++ or Scala
+2. Learn how Go differs from Java, C/C++, Scala and languages
 3. Get solid skills to pick the right language for a given problem

 It is somewhat unusual, that we focus on Go in all lessons.
 Master students are typically well skilled in Java.
 They have some basic knowledge in C/C++, maybe JavaScript, Ruby, Python or Scala.
 Since Go is a multi paradigm language, the lecture uses Go to demonstrate the basic concepts of these languages and discuss features which are missing in Go.
 We go from concrete to the abstraction and not vice versa.
-This may surprise you and is unusual.

 ## Lesson 1 - Introduction